[Skip to content]

 I want to disable the insertion of separator comments for certain code sections.
 Is this possible?

 Yes, you need to remove the description text for each section that should have no separator comment inserted.
-Refer to the Separator Comments section in the user's manual for more information
+Refer to the Separator Comments section in the user’s guide for more information

 4.7.